mothur/mothur.github.io/_wiki/tree.shared.md

     mothur > tree.shared(column=..., name=...)

-NOTE: We DO NOT recommend using the the name file.
+NOTE: We DO NOT recommend using the name file.
 Instead we recommend using a count file.
 The count file reduces the time and resources needed to process commands.
 It is a smaller file and can contain group information.